dcyoung/dcyoung.github.io/_posts/2015-10-05-path-planning-mazes.md

 ## Overview of Source

-The following source files were written from scratch (by the sole contributor to the project David Young):
+The following source files were written from scratch:

 - FileReader.java - Reads the mazes from .txt files and stores them in an array with an intermediate encoding.
 - MazeState.java - Reads the intermediate array into a structure that stores the state of the maze and its associated components.